CREATE SINK: Iceberg

 Unique keys

-The Iceberg sink uses upsert semantics based on the KEY.
+In upsert mode, the Iceberg sink uses upsert semantics based on the KEY.
 The columns you

 specify as the KEY must uniquely identify rows.
 Materialize validates that the